Latins

-The term Latins has been used throughout history to refer to various peoples, ethnicities and religious groups using Latin or the Latin-derived Romance languages, as part of the legacy of the Roman Empire.
-In the Ancient World, it referred to the people of ancient Latium, including the Romans.
-Following the spread of Christianity, it came to indicate the Catholics of the Latin Church, especially those following Western liturgical rites.
-Currently, it defines the peoples using the Romance languages in Europe and the Americas.
+The term Latin has been used to describe several groups of people throughout history, first referring to the inhabitants of the ancient Latium region, then to Catholic Christians of the Latin rite, and most recently to Romance-speaking peoples.

-Antiquity
+Ancient Latins

 Map of 5th century-BC Latium (Latium Vetus) and surrounding regions in central Italy that were eventually annexed by Rome to form "New Latium".
 The Alban Hills, a region of early Latin settlement (from c.
 1000 BC) and the site of the Latiar, the most important Latin communal festival, are located under the "U" in latium.
 The region's two main lakes, Nemi and Albanus, are visible under the "I".
 The leading Latin city-states of Rome, Tibur (Tivoli), Praeneste (Palestrina), Ardea and Gabii are shown.

 The Latins were an ancient Italic people of the Latium region in central Italy (Latium Vetus, "Old Latium"), in the 1st millennium BC.
-Although they lived in independent city-states, they spoke a common language (Latin), held common religious beliefs, and extended common rights of residence and trade to one another.
+Although they lived in independent city-states, they spoke Latin as a common language, held common religious beliefs, and extended common rights of residence and trade to one another.
 Collectively, these Latin states were known as the Latin League.

 A rupture between Rome, one of the Latin states, and the rest of the Latin League emerged as a result of the former's territorial ambitions.
-The Latin League fought against Rome in the Latin War (340-338 BC), which ended in a Roman victory.
+The Latin League fought against Rome in the Latin War (340–338 BC), which ended in a Roman victory.
 Consequently, some of the Latin states were incorporated within the Roman state, and their inhabitants were given full Roman citizenship.
 Others became Roman allies and enjoyed certain privileges.
+After the Social War (91–87 BC), when the rest of the Latins received full Roman citizenship, "Latin" ceased to be an ethnolinguistic term and became a purely juridical category, ius latii ("Latin rights").